passionbull/passionbull.github.io/_posts/account/jacobyu/2020-04-12_Application-for-the-Community-Curators--Book-club-community-anyone-can-share-book-review.md

 ##### 3. No disappear

 As time goes by, book reviews will accumulate in our community.
 Once the review is  written in STEEM, **it does not disappear**.
 These book reviews can be good content.
 Also anyone can get the book review with steem api.
 It can be a database.
-Then people who like books will naturally come to Steam and come to our community.
+Then people who like books will naturally come to STEEM and come to our community.